Amplitude Factorization in the Electroweak Standard Model: A complete flow picture

 In case the external particles have opposite chirality, we will have a chirality flow of the type to the right in \eqref{eq:photon-exchange}, giving rise to two momentum dot structures of up to 2+1 Lorentz indices (if $i$ and $j$ were originally chirality-flow connected to say $i'$ and $j'$ respectively via $\raisebox{-3 pt}{ }$ , $\raisebox{-3 pt}{ }$ , or connected to each other via $\raisebox{-3 pt}{ }$ ).
-Again these structures can be simplified back to the cases in \eqref{eq:flows}.

-The complications brought about to this picture by fermion mass, non-abelian vertices, external photons, external massive vector bosons and exchange of fermions or scalars is discussed in the supplemental material.
-The conclusion is that none of the above pose a problem in principle.
-Decomposing the original amplitude into the chirality-flow objects in \eqref{eq:flows}, it is therefore possible to resum the effect of soft interactions, much as the resummation is done in color space using soft anomalous dimension matrices, with the basis vectors being the structures in \eqref{eq:flows}, and the coefficients being the vectors assigned to the momentum dots and the antisymmetric rank two tensors.\\

-{\it Summary and Outlook} -- In this letter we have laid out the basis for performing amplitude evolution within the electroweak Standard Model in order to account for infrared enhanced contributions in a way similar to the soft gluon resummation program in QCD.
-To achieve this, we build on the chirality-flow formalism for treating the spin structure.
-Kinematic expansions are performed around the physical mass shells of particles carrying a hard momentum, and include quasi-soft as well as other enhanced kinematic regions.
-The resulting factorization of physical, renormalized S-matrix elements accounts for color, isospin and spin correlations, as well as the proper wave function renormalization constants.
-Results of our formalism, together with suitable mappings which implement energy-momentum conservation, can directly be implemented in the \texttt{CVolver} evolution library \cite{Platzer:2013fha,DeAngelis:2020rvq} and will serve as a basis to design parton branching algorithms which include electroweak effects beyond the quasi-collinear limit.

-{\it Acknowledgments} -- We are thankful to Maximilian L\"oschner for fruitful discussions (in particular on the complex mass scheme) and for a very careful reading of the manuscript.
-We are also thankful to Ines Ruffa for useful discussions.
-This work was supported by the Swedish Research Council (contract number 2016-05996, as well as the European Union's Horizon 2020 research and innovation programme (grant agreement No 668679).
-This work has also been supported in part by the European Union’s Horizon 2020 research and innovation programme as part of the Marie Skłodowska-Curie Innovative Training Network MCnetITN3 (grant agreement no. 722104), and in part by the COST actions CA16201 ``PARTICLEFACE'' and CA16108 ``VBSCAN''.
-We are grateful to the Erwin Schr\"odinger Institute Vienna for hospitality and support while significant parts of this work have been achieved within the Research in Teams programmes ``Amplitude Level Evolution II: Cracking down on colour bases.''
-(RIT0521).